-- The United Nation's International Telecommunications Union (ITU) maintains the Radio Regulations which contracting States, including the UK, are required to ensure compliance with. - The UK electronic communications regulatory framework is mainly contained within: - o the Communications Act 2003 - o the Wireless Telegraphy Act 2006 - This domestic legislation governs the regulation of the telecoms markets, guarantees basic user rights, and sets out the powers and duties of the Office of Communications (Ofcom) as the national regulator, including how radio spectrum in the UK is managed.
+The United Nation's International Telecommunications Union (ITU) maintains the Radio Regulations which contracting States, including the UK, are required to ensure compliance with.

+The UK electronic communications regulatory framework is mainly contained within:

+This domestic legislation governs the regulation of the telecoms markets, guarantees basic user rights, and sets out the powers and duties of the Office of Communications (Ofcom) as the national regulator, including how radio spectrum in the UK is managed.

-- The EU Common Regulatory Framework is implemented through the above legislation. - European Electronic Communications Code (EECC) was adopted by the EU in December 2018 with EU countries applying the new directive to their national law by 21 December 2020. - The UK transposed the European Electronic Communications Code (EECC) Directive into UK law ahead of the transposition deadline of 21st December 2020. - The Electronic Communications and Wireless Telegraphy (Amendment etc.) (EU Exit) Regulations 2019 is secondary legislation made in February 2019 to ensure that the UK telecoms regulatory framework remained operable when the UK left the EU.
+The EU Common Regulatory Framework is implemented through the above legislation.

+European Electronic Communications Code (EECC) - was adopted by the EU in December 2018 with EU countries applying the new directive to their national law by 21 December 2020.

+The UK transposed the European Electronic Communications Code (EECC) Directive into UK law ahead of the transposition deadline of 21st December 2020.

+The Electronic Communications and Wireless Telegraphy (Amendment etc.) (EU Exit) Regulations 2019 is secondary legislation made in February 2019 to ensure that the UK telecoms regulatory framework remained operable when the UK left the EU.